-Our business strategy depends on our ability to manufacture our current and proposed products in sufficient quantities and on a timely basis so as to meet consumer demand while adhering to product quality standards, complying with regulatory requirements and managing manufacturing costs.
-We are subject to numerous risks related to our manufacturing capabilities, including:
+Our business strategy depends on our ability to manufacture our current and proposed products in sufficient quantities and on a timely basis so as to meet consumer demand, while adhering to product quality standards, complying with regulatory requirements and managing manufacturing costs.
+We are subject to numerous risks relating to our manufacturing capabilities, including:

-- quality or reliability defects in product components that we source from third-party suppliers; - our inability to secure product components in a timely manner, in sufficient quantities and on commercially reasonable terms; - difficulty identifying and qualifying alternative suppliers for components in a timely manner; - implementing and maintaining acceptable quality systems while experiencing rapid growth; - our failure to increase production of products to meet demand; - our inability to modify production lines and expand manufacturing facilities to enable us to efficiently produce future products or implement changes in current products in response to consumer demand or regulatory requirements; - delays in transitioning our manufacturing operations to our Barnes Canyon facility or additional costs associated with the transition; - our inability to manufacture multiple products simultaneously while utilizing common manufacturing equipment; and - potential damage to or destruction of our manufacturing equipment or manufacturing facility.
+- quality or reliability defects in product components that we source from third-party suppliers; - · our inability to secure product components in a timely manner, in sufficient quantities and on commercially reasonable terms; - difficulty identifying and qualifying alternative suppliers for components in a timely manner; - the challenge of implementing and maintaining acceptable quality systems while experiencing rapid growth; - our failure to increase production of products to meet demand; - our inability to modify production lines to enable us to efficiently produce future products or implement changes in current products in response to consumer demand or regulatory requirements; - our inability to manufacture multiple products simultaneously while utilizing common manufacturing equipment; and - potential damage to or destruction of our manufacturing equipment or manufacturing facility.

-These risks are likely to be exacerbated by our limited experience with our current products, manufacturing processes and manufacturing facilities.
+These risks are likely to be exacerbated by our limited experience with our current products and manufacturing processes.

 As demand for our products increases, and as the number of our commercial products expands, we will have to invest additional resources to purchase components, hire and train employees, and enhance our manufacturing processes and quality systems.
-Over the past two years we have implemented several new pieces of equipment that are intended to improve our manufacturing capacity and efficiency.
+Over the past year we have implemented several new pieces of equipment that are intended to improve our manufacturing capacity and efficiency and we expect to implement additional equipment and procedures over the next 12-18 months.
 However, it is possible that we may not achieve the anticipated improvements from these investments.

-In addition, although we expect some of our products under development to share product features and components with our current products, manufacturing of these products may require modification of our production lines, hiring of specialized employees, identification of new suppliers for specific components, implementation of additional equipment and procedures, obtaining new regulatory approvals, or the development of new manufacturing technologies.
+In addition, we recently entered into a new lease agreement for an additional facility to consolidate substantially all of our manufacturing, warehousing and other operations to a new facility is subject to additional risk and uncertainty, and may expose us to duplicative or incremental costs.
+Furthermore, although we expect some of our products under development to share product features and components with our current products, manufacturing of these products may require the modification of our production lines, the hiring of specialized employees, the identification of new suppliers for specific components, the implementation of additional equipment and procedures, or the development of new manufacturing technologies.
 Ultimately, it may not be possible for us to manufacture these products at a cost or in quantities sufficient to make these products commercially viable.

-If we fail to increase our production capacity to meet consumer demand while also maintaining product quality standards, obtaining and maintaining regulatory approvals, and efficiently managing costs, our sales and operating margins could be negatively impacted, which would have an adverse impact on our financial condition and operating results.
+If we fail to increase our production capacity to meet consumer demand, while also maintaining product quality standards, complying with regulatory requirements and efficiently managing costs, our sales and operating margins could be negatively impacted.